 The principal will appoint the members of the Concussion Oversight Team.
-The Concussion Oversight Team will be responsible for ensuring the student does not Return to Learn or Return to Play without the proper documentation.
+The Concussion Oversight proper documentation.
 If a concussion is suspected but not diagnosed, documentation should be in the form of a letter from a physician, advanced practice nurse, or physician assistant stating that a concussion was not suffered.
 If a concussion is diagnosed, documentation includes collecting a Post-ConcussionConsent Form along with a written statement from the treating physician, advanced practice nurse, or physician assistant that clears the student for Return to Learn and Return to Play.